 A few merit fellowships provide tax-free stipends for twelve months and remission of tuition & most fees.
 Doctoral fellowships for African-American students and other ethnic minorities carry research allowances.
 Students who are awarded fellowships are also given the opportunity to teach, if they so choose.

-During their first year at Purdue, new graduate instructors will teach one section of first year composition each semester and be enrolled in a practicum for new teachers.
+During their first year at Purdue, new graduate instructors will either teach one section of first year composition each semester or work as a tutor in the Purdue Writing Lab.
+Regardless of assignment, all new graduate instructors are enrolled in a training practicum.
 After the first year, teaching opportunities broaden to include a variety of teaching experiences.
 At that time, students may choose to teach additional courses.
 For more information on teaching, visit Teaching Opportunities.

 You may also want to visit the Graduate School website for more information on funding and financial information.